Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Mitigation Performance Evaluation

 \subsection{Experimental Setup}

 For all experiments, we follow the same setting as in Section~\ref{sec:Evaluation-Analysis-robustness}, and the same evaluation datasets as in Section~\ref{Evaluation-Datasets}.
-We use the adversarial test set solely for evaluation.
-We compute the variance of samples (outlined in Section~\ref{sec:Variance-based-Shortcut-Metric}) in the in-distribution development set to split it into shortcut and hard subset.
-The relative robustness between the hard and easy subset is used to tune hyperparameter $\alpha$ in Equation~\ref{equ:bias-degree}, where we set $\alpha$ as $0.5$, $0.3$, $0.2$ for MNLI, FEVER, and QQP respectively.
-The weight $\lambda$ in Equation~\ref{eq:loss_self_kd} is fixed as $0.9$ for all experiments, to regularize the compressed model from smoothed predictions of the teacher network.
+We use the OOD test set exclusively for evaluation.
+We compute the variance of samples (outlined in Section~\ref{sec:Variance-based-Shortcut-Metric}) in the in-distribution development set to split it into a shortcut and hard subset.
+The relative robustness between the hard and easy subset is used to tune the hyperparameter $\alpha$ in Equation~\ref{equ:bias-degree}, where we set $\alpha$ as $0.5$, $0.3$, $0.2$ for MNLI, FEVER, and QQP, respectively.
+The weight $\lambda$ in Equation~\ref{eq:loss_self_kd} is fixed as $0.9$ for all experiments.